briandfoy/briandfoy.github.io/_posts/2020-06-23-quake-s-fast-inverse-square-algorithm.md

 starting at address `&y` as a `long`.
 So, `i` had the value of
 $log(y)$ (still without scaling and shifting).

-Consider what we are trying to get, noticing that working in logarithms has some big wins.
+Consider what we are trying to get—working in logarithms has some big wins.
 The value we want is minus one half of the logarithm of the input number.
 And, we know what the log of that input number is already: